anstropleuton/ignite/README.md

 :--------: | ----------------------------------- | -------------------------------------------------------------------------------------
      1     | ()                                  | Parenthesis
      2     | []                                  | Array subscript
-     3     | Customized Unary Operators          | User defined unary operators with one operand 4     | ~                                   | Bitwise NOT with one operand
+     3     | Custom Unary Operators              | User defined unary operators with one operand 4     | ~                                   | Bitwise NOT with one operand
      5     | !                                   | Logical NOT with one operand
      6     | Unary +, -, *, /                    | Unary prefix or suffix operators with one operand
      7     | Unary ++, --                        | Unary prefix or suffix increment or decrement with one operand (suffix and prefix at once is an error)
-     8     | Customized Operators                | User defined operators with two operands (precedence depends on order of definition)
+     8     | Custom Operators                    | User defined operators with two operands (precedence depends on order of definition)
      9     | &, \|, ^                            | Bitwise AND, Bitwise OR and Bitwise XOR with two operands
     10     | <<, >>                              | Bitwise Left Shift and Right Shift with two operands
     11     | **                                  | Exponential operator with two operands